 Beginning in Canada at Whitehorse (60°42’54.3″N 135°02’45.2″W), the race crosses into Alaska and ends at Dalton Highway Bridge, in the Arctic Circle (60°42’54.3″N 135°02’45.2″W).

-Bring bear spray, the salmon are running this time of year.
+The salmon are running at the same time as the race…but you can get bear spray and bangers in Whitehorse.
 You will see bears, but hopefully not in camp.
-Use sensible bear precautions: cook away from your tent, keep your food separate from your tent and away from your boat, etc.
+Use sensible bear precautions: cook away from your tent, keep your food separate from your tent and away from your boat, etc. We will brief you before you start on what to do, but common sense is the best deterrent.
+In our experience people worry about this too much.

 The easiest way is to fly from Calgary or Vancouver with most International carriers, then onto Whitehorse with Air North.

 There are daily flights from Vancouver on Air Canada and Air North.
 There are also flights several times a week from Edmonton and Calgary on Air North, and during the summer, flights from Frankfurt on Conder Airlines.
-You can also get here by car or bus up the Alaska Highway, which is not what it was back when: it is now a high class paved road.
+You can also get here by car or bus up the Alaska Highway, which has improved a great deal and is now a high class paved road.

-The race starts in Whitehorse on the 22nd July 2018 at the North end of the Rotary Park on a small beach.
+The race starts in Whitehorse at the North end of the Rotary Park on a small beach on 19th July 2020.
 Directions will be provided in the Race Registration pack.

-Paddles, are something you want to research and train with before the race; common brands are ZRE paddles and Wearner paddles for the disciplines.
+Paddles, are something you want to research and train with before the race; common brands are ZRE paddles and Wearner paddles for both canoe and kayak.

 Camping gear is a thing of personal choice.
 Travel light, travel far.